-Property Attributes Notes • (maximum 128 characters).
+Property Attributes Notes AccessMode Alpha-numeric text (maximum 128 characters).
 Default: 1.
 Mandatory.
+Database key.
 The access mode of the file evidence.
 Leave this blank unless this row is a virtualized application.
 In that case choose one of the values below that matches your application or desktop virtualization infrastructure.
-Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over- writing.
 It is therefore best practice to treat this field as mandatory.
 Company Alpha-numeric text (maximum 100 characters).
 The company in the file header.
 Default: .
 Mandatory.
 Database key.
-Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over- writing.
 It is therefore best practice to treat this field as mandatory.
 ComputerID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the computer.
-It must match the
+It must match the ComputerID from the Computer spreadsheet or the row will be ignored.

 Property Attributes Notes Description Alpha-numeric text (maximum 200 characters).
 The description in the file header.
 Default: .
 Mandatory.
-Database key. ■ Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+Database key.
+Solution Note: Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
 It is therefore best practice to treat this field as mandatory.
 FileName Alpha-numeric text (maximum 256 characters).
 Mandatory.
 Database key.
 The name of the file used as evidence of software installation.
 For unix operating systems include the full path in the file name, including the opening '/'.
 For Windows operating systems the file path is specified in the FilePath column and this column must only contain the file name.
 FilePath Alpha-numeric text (maximum 400 characters).
 May be null.
 The path of the file used as evidence of software installation.
 FileSize Unsigned integer (int).
 Default: 0.
 Mandatory.
 Database key.
+Default: 0.
+Mandatory.
 The size of the file in bytes.
-Dote: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+Database key.
+Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over- writing.
 It is therefore best practice to treat this field as mandatory.